Luxembourg Private Limited Liability Company (SARL)

 Corporate tax on income exceeding €200,000 is 17%.
 Corporate tax on income of up to €175,000 is 15%.
 Businesses earning between €175,000 and €200,000 must pay €26,250 plus 31% of the profit above €175,000.

 Municipal Business Tax

-All businesses resident in Luxembourg (e.g. trading-, industrial-, mining- or craft businesses) as well as the permanent establishments of foreign companies are subject to municipal business tax at a rate of 6.75%.
+All businesses resident in Luxembourg (e.g. trading-, industrial-, mining- or craft businesses) as well as the permanent establishments of foreign companies are subject to municipal business tax in Luxembourg City at a rate of 6.75%.